-American designer Paul Steinberg made his Royal Opera debut in 2008 creating set designs for La Calisto, directed by David Alden, and has since returned to create set designs for Falstaff, directed by Robert Carsen.
+American designer Paul Steinberg made his Royal Opera debut in 2008 creating set designs for La Calisto, directed by David Alden, and has since returned to create set designs for Falstaff and Der Rosenkavalier, both directed by Robert Carsen.
+In the 2017/18 Season he creates the set designs for Semiramide and Lohengrin, both of which are directed by Alden.

 Steinberg is a Fellow of the American Academy in Rome, was featured in the 2003 and 2007 Prague Quadrennial and was the recipient of a grant from the British Arts Council.
 He is an Arts Professor in the graduate theatre design programme at the Tisch School of Arts, New York University.